cwong690/Birdex/README.md

 - AWS
 - figure out how to set up EC2 instance, connect an Elastic IP address, S3 bucket
 - s3 keeps crashing, need a new way to load in the numerous birds

+Day 3:

+- create dataframes with text files that contains information about the labels and the folders it corresponds to
+- figure out how to merge all as one for easy access
+- figure out how to use as labels

 ## Planned Process